Moscow Conference (1942): Prelude

 Churchill arrived in Egypt on 4 August, where he stayed at the British Embassy in Cairo.
 While in Egypt he took the decision to relieve Claude Auchinleck as Commander-in-Chief.
 The command split, creating Near East and Middle East commands.
 Auchinleck was to be replaced by Harold Alexander as C-in-C Near East.
-Lieutenant-general William Gott was to become Commander of the Eighth Army.
-However, when he was killed the decision was made to appoint Bernard Montgomery.
+Lieutenant-General William Gott was to become commander of the Eighth Army.
+When he was killed, the decision was made to appoint Bernard Montgomery.
 While in Egypt he inspected troops and positions before departing for Tehran after midnight on 10 August.

 After meetings in the city, the journey was continued to Moscow on August 12.
 The party arrived at 17.00 the same day after a 10 and a half hour flight.